Spectroscopic observation of the crossover from a classical Duffing oscillator to a Kerr parametric oscillator: Theory for the simulation of spectroscopy experiments

 The fields at $r=0,\ t>0$ in Eq.~(\ref{eq:ha}) are reduced to $\tilde{b}_0(t)=\tilde{b}_{-t}(0)-i\frac{\sqrt{\kappa_{\rm e}}}{2}\,a(t)$ and $\tilde{c}_0(t)=\tilde{c}_{-t}(0)-i\frac{\sqrt{\kappa_{\rm i}}}{2}\,a(t)$, where we use the definition of the Heaviside step function, $\theta(0)=1/2$.
 We define operators corresponding to the signal injection from the signal and loss ports as $b_{\rm in}(t) \equiv \widetilde{b}_{-0}(t)=\widetilde{b}_{-t}(0)$ and $c_{\rm in}(t) \equiv \widetilde{c}_{-0}(t)=\widetilde{c}_{-t}(0)$, respectively.
 The operator corresponding to the output signal can be defined in the same way,

-The microwave response of the resonator can be described by the input-output relation and the operators $A_{m,n}\equiv (a^\dag)^m a^n$, where $m$ and $n$ are non-negative integers.
+The microwave response of the resonator can be described by the input--output relation and the operators $A_{m,n}\equiv (a^\dag)^m a^n$, where $m$ and $n$ are non-negative integers.
 The Heisenberg equation for this operator is given by \begin{widetext}

 \end{widetext} where $\kappa_{\rm tot}\equiv \kappa_{\rm e}+\kappa_{\rm i}$.

 Now we consider the microwave response to two-tone inputs by neglecting the injection from the loss port.
 The mean value of $b_{\rm in}$ and $c_{\rm in}$ can be represented as